Adding Regions and Institutions

 </region>

-In Cyclus input files, each institution block defines an agent that acts as an institution in the simulation.
+In Cyclus input files, each institution controls the deployment of the prototypes in the simulation, among other things.
 An institution block can only appear within a region block.
 Each institution block has the following sections in any order:

 • name (required, once) - a name for the prototype